flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/radar.md

 - MAP:
     - Map mode: No weather display but ground information: Black for water, green for ground, and amber for cities and mountains.

-!!! note ""
+!!! attention ""
     Currently only precipitation is available in the FBW A32NX for for Microsoft Flight Simulator.

 ###  TILT

 This allows tilting the radar antenna when MULTISCAN is MAN.
 Zero uses the horizon reference from the IRS.

-!!! note ""
+!!! attention ""
-    Currently not available in the FBW A32NX for Microsoft Flight Simulator.
+    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### MULTISCAN